Scabies

 Scabies like warm places, such as skin folds, between the fingers, under fingernails, or around the buttock or breast creases.
 They can also hide under accessories such as watch straps, bracelets or rings.

-It's also possible for Scabies to be passed on by sharing clothing, towels and bedding with someone who's infected however getting Scabies this way is rare.
+It's also possible for scabies to be passed on by sharing clothing, towels and bedding with someone who's infected, however getting Scabies this way is rare.

 What are the symptoms?

-• intense itching that's worse at night
+• An intense itching that's worse at night

-• a skin rash on areas (such as between the fingers) where the mites have burrowed.
+• A skin rash on areas (such as between the fingers) where the mites have burrowed.

 How do I know if I've got it?

 You can visit an axess sexual health clinic or your GP to see if you have scabies.
-Often talking to you about your symptoms and a look at your skin is enough for clinicians to make a diagnosis.
-They may also take a skin sample - scraping off a tiny layer of skin cells.
-This should not hurt.
+Often talking to you about your symptoms and taking a look at your skin is enough for clinicians to make a diagnosis.

-If you or your partner has been diagnosed with genital Scabies, you should also have a full sexual health check to make sure you don't have any STIs.
+If you, or your partner, has been diagnosed with genital scabies, you should also have a full sexual health check to make sure you don't have any STIs.

 Can it be treated?

-Scabies is not usually a serious condition, but does need to be treated.
+Scabies is not usually a serious condition, but it does need to be treated.
 Treatment involves using creams that contain insecticides that kill the scabies mite.
 You may also be offered treatment to relieve itching.

 To prevent reinfection, all those you live with and any close contacts, including recent sexual partners, should be treated at the same time as you, even if they don't have any symptoms.